dylanjameswallis/Documenting_GWAS/every_script.md

   ILLUMINACLIP:TruSeq3-PE.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36
 done
 ```
+## Quality Control

-fastQC was then used to get QC on the trimmed reads
+fastQC was used to get QC reports on the trimmed reads

-a script (qcAllSeq.sh) was used to do qc on all 276 scripts at once
+(qcAllSeq.sh) was used to do qc on all 276 samples.
 ```bash
 #fastqcs all fastq files in a folder